What is 2.48675 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 248675 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 248675 are: 1 5 7 25 29 35 49 145 175 203 245 343 725 1015 1225 1421 1715 5075 7105 8575 9947 35525 49735 248675